AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/upgrade-xml-documentation.md

 ## Install version 5.1.0

-1. Download 5.1.0 version package from [Adobe Software Distribution Portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html).
+Download the 5.1.0 version package from [Adobe Software Distribution Portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html) and follow the instructions provided in [Installation and post-installation upgrade workflow](#installation-and-post-installation-upgrade-workflow) to complete the upgrade process.
-1. Install version 5.1.0 package.
-1. You can choose to HIT the trigger to start the translation map upgrade job.
-For details, see [Enable trigger of script via a Servlet](#enable-trigger-of-script-via-a-servlet).

-1. After you complete the package installation, wait for the following message\(s\) in the logs:

-    `Completed the post deployment setup script`

-    The above message indicates that all the steps of installation are complete.

-    In case you encounter any of the following ERROR prefixes, report them to your customer success team:

-    - Error in post deployment setup script
-    - Exception while porting the translation MAP
-    - Unable to port translation map from v1 to v2 for property
-1. Upgrade Oxygen connector plugin released with version 4.6.0 \(if needed\).
-1. Clear the browser cache after installing the package.

-For post installation steps, refer to [Post installation process](#post-installation-process).

 ## Upgrade to version 5.0.0

 >[!TIP]
 >
 > Upgrading to version 5.0.0 Service Pack 3 depends on the current version of Experience Manager Guides.
 If you are using version 5.0.0 Service Pack 2, 5.0.0 Service Pack 1 or 5.0.0, then you can directly upgrade to version 5.0.0 Service Pack 3.
+The upgrade steps are the same as those for version 5.0.0.

 >[!NOTE]
 >